Smoking in Russia

-Per capita tobacco smoking rates in Russia have historically ranked among the highest in the world, making it a prized market for tobacco companies facing declining growth in the heavily-regulated Western world.
-Russia was the fourth-largest consumer of cigarettes with an annual consumption of about 400 billion cigarettes.
+Per capita tobacco smoking rates in Russia have historically ranked among the highest in the world, making the country a prized market for tobacco companies facing declining growth across the heavily regulated Western world.
+Russia was the fourth-largest consumer of cigarettes, with an annual consumption of about 400 billion.
 In 2012, approximately 44 million Russians were smokers, or about 40% of the population (60% were men and 22% were women).
-Since then, however, the smoking rates have fallen significantly, mostly in part due to aggressive tobacco control reforms implemented by the Putin administration in the early 2010s.
-As of 2024, 18.6% of the current population are daily smokers.
+Since then, however, Russian smoking rates have fallen significantly, in part due to aggressive tobacco control reforms implemented by the Putin administration in the early 2010s.
+As of 2024, 18.6% of the Russian population are daily smokers.

 According to the Public Chamber of Russia, smoking kills around 400,000 Russians per year.
-These smoking-related deaths cost the Russian economy about 3% of its annual GDP, amounting to $36 billion.
+Smoking-related deaths cost the Russian economy about 3% of its annual GDP, amounting to $36 billion.

 Smoking in the Russian Empire

 English merchants first introduced tobacco to Russia in the 1560s.
 In 1634 the patriarch of Russia condemned smoking and snuff as a mortal sin, and the Tsar criminalized its use.
 Offenders risked whippings and nose slitting, or even the death penalty.
 The ban was not well enforced; Tobacco steadily became more popular in elite circles.
 In the 1690s Peter the Great reversed course, allowed usage, and sold monopoly rights to an English company to import and sell Virginia tobacco.
 The imperial court now hailed smoking as a welcome sign of development and Westernization.

 Russians smoked the papirosa, a hollow cardboard tube, extended by a thin paper tube which the user fills with tobacco.
 The cardboard tube acts as a holder.
 Tobacco consumption expanded thanks to the reforms of Tsar Alexander II in the 1860s and 1870s, especially the emancipation of the serfs and the modernization of the military.
 Thereby tobacco went from a minor product of occasional use to become a mainstay of Russian identity by 1914, when the average urban male smoked a pack of papirosa a day.
 This happened despite the hostility of the established church, which taught that smoking contradicted Russian Orthodox traditions.
 Peasants in Ukraine grew tobacco on their small plots.
 Very harsh working conditions for the women and children who worked in the papirosa factories sparked labor unrest in 1905 and 1917.